HimesGroup/taffeta/README.md

 Steps 4-6 are optional.

+If downloading data from GEO, start at "Step 0," else start at "Step 1."
+Additionally, if downloading data from GEO, the "Run" column in the sample info file should say "ncbi."

+0) Download RNA-Seq data from GEO for all runs within a project using get_sras.py:

+> get_sras.py --path_start /project/bhimeslab <i>sample_info_file.txt</i> <i>GEO_Accession</i>

 1) Write and execute an lsf job to perform QC and read alignment for RNA-seq samples associated with a project using rnaseq_align_and_qc.py:

 > python rnaseq_align_and_qc.py --discovery no <i>sample_info_file.txt</i>